kreeger/python-rdio/readme.markdown

 Function names and objects will follow Rdio's API specs for [methods](http://developer.rdio.com/docs/read/rest/methods) and [object types](http://developer.rdio.com/docs/read/rest/types) as closely as possible, accounting for Python-ish function and property names (underscores and all that, instead of camelCase).

+## Installation

+Don't sweat it.
+You can geek out and look at the source by cloning this git repo.
+But I doubt that's why you're here.
+Just do this!

+    pip install python-rdio

+What's that?
+You're not using `pip`?
+Shame, shame.
+I **guess** you can do this, too.

+    easy_install python-rdio

+Then, follow the usage example below.
+Please code responsibly.
+Everything is fully documented.
+That means you can use `__doc__` on each method.

 ## Requirements

  * [python 2.6 or higher](http://python.org/download/releases/) but not python 3.0